Privacy Policy

 Webinars - If you register for a webinar, we receive your name and email address and will use it to register you and to send you a confirmation email as well as a short survey after the webinar.
 You can cancel your registration or unsubscribe from any further Microsoft Teams emails about the WADA webinar by using the links included in your confirmation email.
 Our webinar platform Microsoft Teams may also provide us with aggregate information on attendance and engagement with our content.

 Athlete Outreach - If you participate in our Play True Quiz, we will ask for your name and country (you can provide fictional information if you wish), and the language you want to complete the quiz in.
 This information is used to rank participants and display the latest top 10.
 If you want to receive WADA’s athlete outreach materials, you will be asked to complete a form requesting your name and contact information.
+You can unsubscribe at any time using the unsubscribe link in our emails.

 Public Consultation - If you want to submit comments as part of a public consultation process, you will need to create an account on WADAConnect, our consultation platform.
 To do so, we ask that you provide your name, email address, phone number, job title, and organization type, name and country.
 We use this information to create and administer your WADAConnect account, and to attribute any public comments you submit.
 We may also periodically consult our stakeholders through surveys sent by email.
 These are optional, and you can unsubscribe from our emails at any time using the unsubscribe link (see ‘News’ above, for details).

 Social Media - We use social media platforms to share information about WADA and its mission, including Twitter, Facebook, LinkedIn, Instagram and Youtube.
 We also post pictures or videos from our events.
-If you tag us in a picture or a post on these platforms, we may repost your content.
+Please note that if you tag us in a picture or a post on these platforms, we may repost your content.
 We also include a link to these platforms on our website, and allow you to share content to these platforms.
-These platforms collect personal information about users for their own purposes, and you should consult their privacy policies for more details.
-For example, they provide us with aggregate information about our followers, people who interact with our Platforms, or people who share similarities with those groups, like age, country, and interests.
-We may use this information to share content with users of these social media platforms that we think will be most interested in it.

 To operate, deliver, and improve the Platforms